Holy Family at Rest with the Infant Saint John the Baptist and Putti

 Share Buy a sample print Shop

-Holy Family with the Infant Saint John the Baptist and PuttiPoussin is a painter at whom everyone marvels, but perhaps nobody likes.
+Holy Family at Rest with the Infant Saint John the Baptist and PuttiPoussin is a painter at whom everyone marvels, but perhaps nobody likes.
 Nor was it his wish to be loved by the public: he declared that painting should address the mind, not the eye or the heart.
 Alongside Descartes he is the best known exponent of rationalism, the stony seventeenth-century French movement that stubbornly believed that perfection is attainable if we bend the world to the rules of reason.
 Poussin held the task of art to be that of staging the noble deeds of man in a logical system, as would happen in an ideal world.

 However, this dogmatic rigour is barely discernible in the Budapest Holy Family.
 Of all Poussin's pictures it is perhaps the freshest, where we can even detect traces of tender emotions.
 But in this case the exception indeed proves the rule: this liberated mood is carefully calculated.
 Poussin consciously applied the theory of modes from the ancient aesthetics of music, in which the theme determines the particular emotional tone and the order of dramaturgy.